foreverfl/vscode/docs/csharp/navigate-edit.md

 You can take a quick look at how a symbol was defined by using the **Peek Definition** feature.
 This feature displays a few lines of code near the definition inside a peek window, so you can take a look without navigating away from your current location.

-To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `kb(editor.action.peekDefinition)`.
+To peek at a symbol's definition, place your cursor on the symbol anywhere it's used in your source code and then press `Alt+F12`.
 Alternatively, you can choose **Peek Definition** from the context menu (right-click, then choose **Peek > Peek Definition**).

 ![Peek Definition example](images/navigate-edit/peek-definition.gif)